-As of July 1, 2020, the Company entered into proportional reinsurance contracts which cover all of the Company's products and geographies, and transfer, or "cede," 75% of the premium to reinsurers ("Proportional Reinsurance Contracts").
+Through June 30, 2021, the Company had proportional reinsurance contracts which cover all of the Company's products and geographies, and transferred, or "ceded," 75% of the premium to reinsurers ("Proportional Reinsurance Contracts").
 In exchange, these reinsurers pay a ceding commission of 25% for every dollar ceded, in addition to funding all of the corresponding claims, or 75% of all claims.
 The Company opted to manage the remaining 25% of the business with alternative forms of reinsurance through non-proportional reinsurance contracts ("Non-Proportional Reinsurance Contracts").
-The majority of the Proportional Reinsurance Contracts run for a three-year term, expiring June 30, 2023, while the remainder will expire on June 30, 2021.
-The Company's Non-Proportional Reinsurance Contracts are likewise effective as of July 1, 2020, and have a one-year term.